Berks Catholic High School: Playoff appearances and history

 The Berks Catholic football program was formed in 2011 with a merger of the Holy Name Blue Jays and the Central Catholic Cardinals, former cross-town rivals.
 The Blue Jays’ head Coach, Rick Keeley, became the coach of the Saints.
-Keeley still holds this job as of September 2021.
+Keeley retired from his coaching position following the 2023 season.
 In its existence the program has enjoyed much success.
 The Saints’ first appearance in the playoffs was in their second year of play in 2012, they appeared again in the years 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2021.
 They have only missed playoffs twice as of November 2021, in their first year and during the COVID-19 pandemic in 2020, where the criteria for choosing a playoff team was different.
+After Rick Keeley’s retirement in 2023, Dave Stahler became coach of the Saints.

 Championships and awards

 Berks Catholic has won the PIAA District III championship a total of four times, twice in their time spent in AA in 2013 and in 2015 against local rival Wyomissing and twice in AAAA in 2016 and 2017.
-They have been coached by Rick Keeley since 2011.
+They were coached by Rick Keeley from the teams inception in 2011 until 2023.
 During his time as coach, Keeley won Eastern PA Football’s 4-A coach of the year award in 2016.